 The Australian Centre on China in the World is made up of an Advisory Board, Management Group, academic specialists including Postdoctoral Fellows and PhD Scholars, and professional staff.

-Geremie R. Barmé, Centre Director
+Geremie R. Barmé, Founding Director

 Research Theme: China Time